Research Themes and Contributions

 A formal treatment of higher-order quantification (at predicate and non-predicate types) in logic programming.

 λ-tree syntax: λProlog was the first programming language to provide a data structure with language support for bindings modulo α-convergence, scoping, and substitution.
 The term higher-order abstract syntax is often used for describing this approach to syntactic representation in λProlog.
 Unfortunately, that term has grown to encapsulate the modeling of bindings as functions within functional programs, an approach that yields a limited and semantically questionable approach to abstract syntax.
-As a result, I introduced the term λ-tree syntax to denote the specific treatment of bindings that is available in systems such as λProlog, Isabelle/Pure, and Twelf.
-A key feature of λ-tree syntax is the need to support the mobility of binder: bound variables are never replaced by free variables but rather by other bound variables.
+As a result, I introduced the term λ-tree syntax to denote the specific treatment of bindings available in systems such as λProlog, Isabelle/Pure, and Twelf.
+A key feature of λ-tree syntax is the need to support the mobility of binders: bound variables are never replaced by free variables but rather by other bound variables.
 An extensive set of examples using λ-tree syntax in specifications and programs is available.

 Linear logic as a logical framework: Linear logic can specify several proof systems for classical, intuitionistic, and linear logics.
 Such specifications come with easily checked necessary conditions for determining if the specified proof systems satisfy cut elimination.
 This framework has been extended with subexponentials and has been implemented.

 Operational semantics: I have often turned to the specification of operational semantics as a domain to apply logic programming and relational specifications.
 In particular, λ-tree syntax can make such specifications straightforward and elegant, and both small-step and big-step specifications lend themselves immediately to logic programming specifications.
 Linear logic can also be used to great effect in the specification of big-step operational semantics.
 I have an overview article on this topic.